The Aurora City Council has a serious problem that’s easy to remedy, it’s not, however, a pretty solution.

 A good rule of thumb in any personal or public strategy to achieve change is, “how’s that working for you?”

-Protester takeover tactics have swayed no one on the city council and they alienate the public from an important cause.
+Protester takeover tactics have swayed no one on the city council, and they alienate the public from their important cause.

 On more than one occasion, speakers have either casually lobbed the f-bomb at LeGare or other members of city council.
 On other occasions, speakers either at the lectern or yelling in the audience have pummeled LeGare with slurs like “Mayor f***boy” and similar profane slights.

 Some then chant or yell until city council adjourns, and some lawmakers leave the dais until the protests subside.

 Last week, city lawmakers adjourned the meeting and took it up again in a different room, effectively barring protesters from the room.
 They also, wrongly, barred the public from an open meeting.

 After the meeting, city lawmakers tentatively agreed to preclude a portion of future meetings that allow the public to address the council on any topic.